How fast do lambs grow? Do you need a milk replacer?

 There are a number of reasons why you may need to use a lamb milk replacer.

-If their mother has, unfortunately, died during delivery, abandoned the lamb or experienced a multiple birth and is unable to care for all her offspring, then you will need to offer a milk replacer.
+If their mother has, unfortunately, died during delivery, abandoned the lamb, or experienced multiple births and is unable to care for all her offspring, then you will need to offer a milk replacer.

 It also has a place when ewes are themselves poor milkers.
 Perhaps they have not received all the nutrition they needed during the gestation period and are simply not capable of providing a good supply of quality milk.